Problems with blue stars when adding Ha to LRGB.

 Sep 5, 2025

-Both posts discuss techniques for combining hydrogen-alpha (Ha) data with broadband color images to enhance astrophotography results.
+Both posts discuss techniques for combining narrowband hydrogen-alpha data with broadband or RGB imaging data to enhance astrophotography results.

 Comet Lemmon Data Up for Review – Banding / Pixelation Issue